When you’re not familiar with the signs of addiction, it can be a difficult disease to identify.

 Lying and Secrecy

 People addicted to drugs and alcohol will lie to cover up their addiction.
 They’ll likely lie to you, employers, friends and physicians and anyone they want to keep from knowing the truth.
-Lies and secrecy go hand-in-hand with substance abuse.
+Lies and secrecy go hand-in-hand with substance use disorder.
 This is one of the hardest signs to recognize, but also one of the most telling that your loved one needs help.

 How to Start the Conversation When You Discover Your Loved One Needs Help

-Approaching a highly sensitive subject like substance abuse with someone you love can be an extremely difficult conversation to begin.
+Approaching a highly sensitive subject like substance use disorder with someone you love can be an extremely difficult conversation to begin.
 And it gets even harder if they’ve been lying, keeping the addiction a secret, or have been aggressive – all signs that they won’t be receptive to acknowledging or discussing their addiction.